-I’m sure that other bloggers have more insight into this than I do but I’m equally sure that the average redemption for a Virgin Atlantic flyer isn’t for Delta One from Atlanta to Tokyo.
-In fact, we have friends that fly with Virgin from London to Orlando regularly.
-Want to know what flight they redeemed their points for?
-Right, they used them for a flight from London to Orlando.
-I’m sure that’s the same for the majority of award tickets booked with Virgin Points.
+I’m sure other bloggers have more insight into this than I do.
+Still, I’m equally sure that the average redemption for Aeroplan doesn’t include a one-way business class award ticket to 6 countries over 5 days on 5 airlines.
+Want to know what flights Air Canada flyers redeem their points for?
+Right, they used them for a flight from Toronto to Orlando.
+I’m sure that’s the same for most award tickets booked with Aeroplan.

 Forgive me, as here’s where I delve into pure speculation.

-If you plotted every redemption using Virgin Points, it wouldn’t look exactly like this but I’d bet it would be close.
+If you plotted the value of every redemption using Aeroplan points, I’d bet it would look close to this:

 Even a horrible redemption can make sense if you have the points to burn or are stuck in a bad situation.
 Heck, I spent 56,000 Delta miles to get from Washington D.C. to Austin when a Southwest flight was canceled.
 Was it a great value?
 Definitely not, but I was satisfied with my redemption, considering the $750 cash price of the same ticket.